Xwilarg/BooruSharp/README.md

 ### E621 / E926
 userId is your username \
 passwordHash is your api key, to get it go to your account page and then in "Manage API Access"

+### Derpibooru / Poniboory
+userId need to be an empty string \
+passwordHash is your api key, go on the website at the top left hover your profile icon, go in "Account", you'll see your API key there

 ### Others booru
 For booru authentification, you'll need your user id and your password hash\